-- Social network: With whom does the user interact on the social network?
+- Social network: With whom does the user interact with on the social network?
 Who is sharing the content – and are they credible?

-- Communicate: Make direct contact with the source to verify authenticity of the source and credibility of the information being passed on.
+- Communicate: Make direct contact with the source to verify the authenticity of the source and credibility of the information being passed on.

 Verifying the content

 - Crosscheck: Check the shared information against news sources to check for veracity.

 - Crowd-source: Verify accuracy by putting the information out on your networks asking followers to help verify information.

 - Find the original: Check message timestamps and go back to the original source of the information.
 This can also provide additional context or information.

 - Location: Check the location of the source of the information.

 - Crosscheck: Check the graphics against Google Street View or satellite imagery of the location to verify details.
 Also, check the photograph or video against news reports of the event.